-Jeremiah 6:19 says that Yahweh is bringing disaster upon the people, but Jeremiah is quick to add that this is the fruit of their one schemes (פְּרִי מַחְשְׁבוֹתָם).
+Jeremiah 6:19 says that Yahweh is bringing disaster upon the people, but Jeremiah is quick to add that this is the fruit of the people’s own schemes (פְּרִי מַחְשְׁבוֹתָם).

 Hear, oh land!
 Look!
 I am bringing disaster to this people, the fruit of their thoughts!
 For they have not paid attention to my words and my Torah; they rejected it.
 (Jeremiah 6:19)